- 01Lumber is up 22%, steel up 18%, and copper wire up 15% since January -- these aren't projections, they're today's prices at your supplier

 - Copper wire: Up 15%.
 Full rewire on a 3-bedroom that was $4,800 is now $5,520.

-Add those up on a gut rehab.
-You're looking at $6,000-$12,000 in added rehab costs depending on scope.
-On a deal in Memphis where your total rehab budget was $45,000, that's a 13-27% increase on the materials line alone.
+Add those up on a gut rehab -- $6,000-$12,000 in added rehab costs depending on scope.
+On a Memphis deal where total rehab was $45,000, that's a 13-27% increase on materials alone.
+The difference between a 14% cash-on-cash return and an 8% cash-on-cash return.
+Same property, same rent, same purchase price.

-Here's the good news.
 If you contracted a rehab before mid-February and your contractor locked material pricing, you're mostly safe.
-Most fixed-price GC contracts protect you for 60-90 days from the quote date.
-Your February 1 contract?
-Those prices hold through April.
+Fixed-price GC contracts protect you for 60-90 days from the quote date.

-But here's where it gets tricky.
-If your contractor quoted you in December and you didn't sign until March — that quote is dead.
-He's eating the cost increase or he's coming back with a change order.
-And smart contractors are coming back with change orders.
+But if your contractor quoted in December and you didn't sign until March -- that quote is dead.
+Smart contractors are coming back with change orders.
 They have to.

 Anything quoted after March 1 should reflect current pricing.
-If it doesn't, your contractor is either eating margin he can't afford or he hasn't updated his material pricing yet.
-Either way, that's a conversation you need to have before demo day.
-Not after.
+If it doesn't, your contractor is either eating margin he can't afford or hasn't updated his numbers.
+Either way, have that conversation before demo day.

-For your deal analysis spreadsheet: update your ARV comps (those haven't changed — buyers are still paying market price for finished homes) but bump your rehab line by 15-20% on any structural work.
+For your deal analysis: update your ARV comps (unchanged -- buyers still pay market) but bump your rehab line by 15-20% on structural work.
 Cosmetic-only?
-You're closer to 3-5% increase.
+Closer to 3-5%.
 Paint, LVP flooring, and light fixtures aren't tariff-heavy items.

 The Retaliatory Mess

 March 4.
-Canada hits back — 25% tariffs on $30 billion of US goods.
-The EU piles on with its own package.
+Canada hits back -- 25% tariffs on $30 billion of US goods.
+The EU piles on.
 China targets American agricultural exports.

 March 12.
 The administration pauses certain tariffs on USMCA-compliant goods for 30 days.
 Lumber is partially covered.
 Steel is not.
-Nobody knows which tariffs are permanent and which are negotiating bluffs.
-So the market can't figure out which prices to set.
+Nobody knows which tariffs are permanent and which are bluffs.

 Three Moves to Make Right Now